galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 > 2. Inspect the `Report`
 {: .hands_on}

-We can see that much fewer genes are now identified as differentially expressed and highlighted in the MD plot.
+We can see that much fewer genes are now highlighted in the MD plot and identified as differentially expressed.

 ![TREAT MDVol Plot](../../images/limma-voom/TREAT_mdvolplot_basalpregnant-basallactate.png "TREAT MD and Volcano plots")